VEHICLE BUYER'S GUIDE

 What are the most common 911 problems?+

-The most frequently reported Porsche 911 issues involve: ENGINE, ENGINE AND ENGINE COOLING, UNKNOWN OR OTHER, WHEELS,SERVICE BRAKES,ENGINE.
+The most frequently reported Porsche 911 issues involve: ENGINE, ENGINE AND ENGINE COOLING, ELECTRICAL SYSTEM, FUEL/PROPULSION SYSTEM.
 These are aggregated across all model years from NHTSA owner complaint filings.
 Frequency of complaints does not necessarily indicate severity.

 Deep-Dive Research